Activities

 Frequently Asked Questions

-Do you need hiking boots for Paphos trails?
+Do you need hiking boots for trails near Paphos?

-Good walking shoes with grip are sufficient for most trails.
-Avakas Gorge requires sturdy footwear as you walk over rocks and through shallow water.
-Proper boots for Troodos trails.
+Good walking shoes with grip are sufficient for most trails, including the Caledonia Waterfalls and the Kato Paphos coastal walk.
+Avakas Gorge requires sturdy footwear as the riverbed has loose rocks and can be slippery.
+Proper boots are recommended for the Adonis Trail and the Artemis Trail.

 Stay at Lovely Ap